Skill Development | Daily Living, Independence & Transitions

 Role of visual supports

-Visual supports play a significant role in helping these individuals cope with time management challenges.
+Visual supports play a significant role in helping these individuals cope with time management challenges, and structured skill development work helps these tools translate into real daily-life routines.
 Tools such as pictorial schedules, timers, and checklists provide tangible representations of time and tasks.
 For example, using sand timers can help visual learners better understand the duration of activities, thereby easing anxiety around transitions.

 Incorporating visual aids not only aids comprehension but also reinforces independence by providing structured routines.
 Ultimately, the combination of cognitive challenges and the effectiveness of visual supports illustrates the necessity of tailored strategies for supporting autistic teens in managing their time.